GSG-K3/next-js-workshop/docs/What-is-Next-js.md

 ### Why Next.js?

-An importenat question raises here, even after what we mentioned above why should I even care about Next.js? isn't the oridanrly React app is enough for me?
+An important question raises here, even after what we mentioned above; why should I even care about Next.js? isn't the ordinary React app enough for me?

 :bulb: Brilliant question!